bigbio/quantms/docs/formats.rst

 **Experimental Design**:

 - ``factor value[disease]``: The factor value is the variable under study.
-In a proteomics study it can be the disease, organism part, tumor location, etc. The study variable will have multiple values depending of the samples and conditions.
-For example, in the SDRF above, the variable under study **factor value[phenotype]** has to values (one for each sample), control (sample 1) and primary tumor (sample 2).
+    In a proteomics study it can be the disease, organism part, tumor location, etc.
+    The study variable will have multiple values depending of the samples and conditions.
+    For example, in the SDRF above, the variable under study **factor value[phenotype]** has two values (one for each sample), control (sample 1) and primary tumor (sample 2).

+.. hint:: To simplify handling of conditions in downstream statistical software (e.g., MSstats), all factor value
+    columns will be appended for each row with the ``|`` separator.
+Consider this when building contrasts for the MSstats parameters (see TODO link to params and :doc:`msstats` ).

 .. important:: Unequal fractionations are not supported yet, please remove superfluous fractions in all samples
     if a run failed or was discarded.

 .. important:: When multiple conditions are under study which cannot be reliably aligned or compared (e.g., due to
     different instruments, chromatographies, fractionations, and/or quantification strategies), the user should create multiple SDRFs (one for each experiment).